USDA-SCINet/scinet-site/sn_collections/_guides/legacy-login.md

 5. Enter your “new password” twice when prompted.
 Note: The new password requirements are listed below.

 After updating your password, you will be prompted to answer Yes or No to entering a cell phone. _It is strongly recommended to add a cell phone just in case you need to reset your Google Authenticator in the future._ Enter "y" and then enter your cellphone number with no dashes or parenthesis, as shown in the image below.

+Please Note: The system may no longer prompt you for your phone number.

 ![screenshot of cellphone entry]({{ site.baseurl }}/assets/img/guides/access/cellphone.png)